Associate Professor of English

 My research and teaching focus on nineteenth to twenty-first century American literature.
 More particularly, my work focuses on American literature from the margins, written by Americans who, because of their gender, sexuality, race, ethnicity, or indigeneity, find themselves struggling even to be included in the American body politic.
 I also focus on literature from generic margins, writing and teaching about texts such as magazine stories, comics, and other ephemeral cultural texts alongside more traditionally "literary" novels, poems, short stories, and essays.

-I have also begun work on a second book project.
+I have also begun work on a second book project, funded, in part, by a grant from the Idaho Humanities Council.
 The research for my first book shows that a) there are many, many texts written by Native American students during their years at federal Indian boarding schools and that b) these texts, though increasingly digitized, are scattered across the Internet and library archives.
-This second book, then, aims to gather some of these texts into an edited collection, an anthology of writings on various topics written by Native students across the country between the late nineteenth century and the early twentieth century.
+This second book, then, aims to gather some of these texts into an edited collection, an anthology of literature writen by Native students at boarding schools in Idaho, Montana, Washington, and Oregon in the late-nineteenth and twentieth centuries.
 Such a book would provide easier access--for researchers and indigenous families--to a nearly forgotten canon of Native writing that is a rich site documenting the adaptation and survivance (to use Gerald Vizenor's term) of American Indians during the heyday of federal policies aimed at exterminating them.

 My research in these areas necessarily informs my teaching.
 I am committed to helping students look for and listen to voices from the American margins, to help them understand--through encounters with literary texts and with theoretical and critical methodologies--that, as Henry David Thoreau put it, "the universe is wider than our views of it."